goodvibes2/IngAusOfxFixWin/README.md

      account.
 This can either be typed in or selected using the **Browse** button.

-  After valid entry of
-    - account name
-    - account id
-    - account no
-    - account type
-    - OFX directory
-  the **Save Settings** button will be enabled, which when clicked, will save the 5 above entries, and the name of the default bank account, for all bank accounts, in file
+  After valid entry of account name, account id, account no, account type and OFX directory, the **Save Settings** button will be enabled, which when clicked, will save these entries, and the name of the default bank account, for all bank accounts, in file
   ```
     GNU/Linux: /home/[USER_NAME]/.IngAusOfxFix/defaultProperties
     Windows: C:\Users\USER_NAME]\.IngAusOfxFix/defaultProperties